openstack/octavia/specs/version0.5/amphora-driver-interface.rst

                 than the heartbeat
             """
             raise NotImplementedError

+        def finalize_amphora(self, amphora):
+            """
+                OPTIONAL - this method is called once an amphora has been build but before any listeners are configured.
+This is a hook for drivers who need to do additional work before am amphora becomes ready to accept listeners.
+Please keep in mind that amphora might be kept in am offline pool after this call.
+            """
+            pass

 The referenced listener is a listener object and vip a vip as described in our model.
 The model is detached from the DB so the driver can't write